kcl-lang/modules/crossplane/README.md

 |**status**|[ApiextensionsCrossplaneIoV1CompositeResourceDefinitionStatus](#apiextensionscrossplaneiov1compositeresourcedefinitionstatus)|status||
 ### Composition

-A Composition specifies how a composite resource should be composed.
+A Composition defines a collection of managed resources or functions that Crossplane uses to create and manage new composite resources.
+Read the Crossplane documentation for [more information about Compositions](https://docs.crossplane.io/latest/concepts/compositions).

 #### Attributes